CXwudi/modern-gradle-template/README.md

+<h3>Good News: I made a simplified version of this template, <a href="https://github.com/CXwudi/modern-gradle-template-simplified">check it out</a></h3>

 # modern-gradle-template

 I learn Gradle because I want a simplified syntax to describe a multi-module project, so I payed and learned